KemumaJ/JKweek2-portfolio/README.md

 ## Project description
 Landing page about the Akan tradition on child naming.

 ## Author(s) information
 Josephine Kemuma

 ## Setup instructions - includes any scripts that need to be run if necessary
 Run JavaScript (main.js)
 Index.HTML
+Style CSS, and JavaScript.
+Clone the repository, open the repository in vs code serve with live server.

 ## BDD
 get user input